larmax82/productProfileProjectTool/product-profile.md

-# Product Profile: Project Management Tool
+# Product Profile: SideSlide Chrome extention

+# Idea: Unified Tool with AI capabilites for PMs and TPMs in Professional Services

+While exploring various ways to implement several OKR ideas and integrate AI into the daily workflow, I observed that most of the tools currently used by PM and TPM are web-based, including Jira for project and task management, Google Drive for storing project-related files, Google Docs for system creation, Google Sheets for effort estimation, and Notion as the main documentation base.
+Additionally, all users utilize Google Chrome as their primary browser.

+This led me to the idea of creating "SideSlide."
+SideSlide is a Chrome extension that adds a customizable sliding panel to any webpage.
+The panel slides in from the right side of the screen when users click the extension icon or use a key combination, providing a consistent interface across all websites.
+This extension addresses the problem of context switching between tabs by offering users additional workspace without disrupting their browsing experience.

+This document describes initial set of ideas, features that could be included in the product as well as the chain of thoughts describing persona and daily challenges persona faces.

 ## 1. Product Vision & Summary

-Our product provides a unified user experience that seamlessly integrates different aspects of work for the Professional Services department in Transporeon.
-This comprehensive tool simplifies workflows, automates routine processes, leverages AI capabilities, and facilitates expertise and knowledge sharing within the organization.

-The platform serves as a central hub for both Project Managers and Technical Project Managers, eliminating fragmented information sources and reducing cognitive overload.
-By creating a cohesive experience across project management functions, our solution enables teams to focus on complex problem-solving rather than administrative tasks, ultimately improving project delivery efficiency and quality.
+## Product Vision

+SideSlide transforms how Professional Services teams manage projects by creating a cohesive experience that eliminates information fragmentation, preserves critical context, automates repetitive tasks, and builds institutional knowledge.
+By reducing cognitive load and administrative burden, it enables teams to deliver projects with unprecedented efficiency—reducing context switching by 40% and information retrieval time by 50%

-## 2. Target Users/Audience
+## 2. Target Persona

 ### Team Composition
 - Approximately 50 Project Managers and 50 Technical Project Managers
-- Cross-functional teams including developers, QA specialists, business analysts, sales
+- Cross-functional teams including developers, QA specialists, business analysts, sales, Customer care
-- Collaboration with external stakeholders (customers from shipper and carrier industries)

 ### Primary User Roles